-Institutions must develop strategies to help students not only develop essential skills that are in high demand but also to articulate attainment of such skills.
+Institutions must develop strategies to help develop studients' abilities for the workplace that are in high demand and articulate the attainment of such skills.

 Here are three savvy strategies that do just that.

-Don’t leave prospective and current students to guess the skills they might eventually need to impress employers.
-State it clearly on your website.
+Don’t leave prospective and current students to guess examples of essential skills they’ll need to be successful in the workplace.
+State them clearly on your website.

 As your institution’s student affairs team knows well, students can learn and improve their essential skills through opportunities outside of the classroom—AKA co-curricular programs.

-But to maximize upon these benefits, opportunities must be designed with built-in learning outcomes.
-You can support skills attainment by making it clear to everyone—program planners and student participants alike—what skills students will learn, and how.
+But to maximize these benefits, opportunities must be designed with built-in learning outcomes.
+You can support students skills attainment by making it clear to everyone—program planners and student participants alike—what abilities students will learn and how.